Blog curators: blogging _at_ participatorymedicine.org

 Our Society’s mailing address: http://participatorymedicine.org/about/contact-us/

-Guest Submissions by Members
+Guest Posts by SPM Members

 This page is about submitting posts for this blog.
 To instead submit an article to our Journal of Participatory Medicine, see the journal guidelines.